LanguageMachines/LuigiNLP/README.rst

 removed, this is useful in cases where parameters clash with reserved keywords in Python, such as ``from`` or ``import``.

+Processes are expected to return proper exit codes (0 for success, non-zero for failure), LuigiNLP will interpret it as such and consider the task failed if a non-zero exit code is obtained.
+If you want to ignore failures, set ``__ignorefailure=True``.

 ------------------------------------
 Dynamic dependencies aka Inception
 ------------------------------------